 The results from the integral-equation theory are compared with the ones from simulations.
 The monolayer was formed by fractional deposition of particles on a homogeneous surface.
 Each added fraction is equivalent to the number density of 0.1.
-The examples are shown for the reduced system density, ρ^ , of 0.2, 0.3, and 0.4 in Figures 2, 3, and 4, respectively.
+The examples are shown for the reduced system density, $\rho^$ , of 0.2, 0.3, and 0.4 in Figures 2, 3, and 4, respectively.
 As can be seen in Fig.2, at a low system density of 0.2, the simulation gives results in good accord with the theoretical ones.
+More deviations are observed when the system density increases.
+This is attributable to the PY approximations, in which some diagrams of higher order of density are neglected.
+However, the consistency between those is acceptable.
+This proves the validity of the Proceedings of the International MultiConference of Engineers and Computer Scientists 2008 Vol II IMECS 2008, 19-21 March, 2008, Hong Kong integral-equation theory in explaining the evolution of structures built through fractional deposition.